 Ken Avery had a deep reverence for nature and considered working in the Garden a “very humbling experience.”
 He considered the Garden a real sanctuary for nature, where “a dead tree is as important to the ecological nature of the area as a live one.”
 As he worked to preserve the ecology of the Garden, he tried to interfere with nature as little as possible.
 “Wild plants have an integrity that we must respect.” he said.
 Long before the current interest in native plants, Ken emphasized the preservation and protection of native plants.
 “If you find something common to Minnesota growing wild, then I say leave it there.
 Make that area a preserve.”

-Below: Ken Avery was the only Garden Curator who had the experience of using both the old "Office" (left) and the Martha Crone Shelter (right) which was completed in 1970.
+Below: Ken Avery was the only Garden Curator who had the experience of using both the old "Office" and the Martha Crone Shelter which was completed in 1970.
 The old office was constructed in 1915 by Park Board carpenters after a design of Eloise Butler.
-Old office photo from a Kodachrome by Martha Crone, dated June 24, 1948, courtesy Minnesota Historical Society, Martha Crone Collection #177.
+Old office photo from a Kodachrome by Martha Crone, dated June 24, 1948.

-As the new man in charge of the Garden in 1959, Ken Avery was highlighted in the Minneapolis Star newspaper's column "Town Toppers."
-(Column).
-A frequent reader of that column was then U. S. Senator from Minnesota Hubert Humphrey and Senator Humphrey send Ken a letter in reference to the column (letter).
+As the new man in charge of the Garden in 1959, Ken Avery was highlighted in the Minneapolis Star newspaper's column "Town Toppers." (pdf).
+A frequent reader of that column was then U. S. Senator from Minnesota Hubert Humphrey and Senator Humphrey sent Ken a letter in reference to the column (image at right and pdf).

 Ken also carried binoculars so he could observe birds “because they’re here.”
 He said, “I may hear a song and stop what I’m doing and try to identify the bird.”
 At first Ken was not entirely familiar with Minnesota birds as he was not a native of the state.